elhodel/SceneSelectionOverlay/README.md

 # Scene Selection Overlay

-This package provides an Toolbar Overlay for the SceneView to easily change between Scenes.
+This package for Unity provides a Toolbar Overlay for the SceneView to easily change between Scenes.

 # Features